NodleCode/rollup/subquery/README.md

 SubQuery is open-source, meaning you have the freedom to run it in the following three ways:

 - Locally on your own computer (or a cloud provider of your choosing), [view the instructions on how to run SubQuery Locally](https://academy.subquery.network/run_publish/run.html)
-- By publishing it to our enterprise-level [Managed Service](https://managedservice.subquery.network), where we'll host your SubQuery project in production ready services for mission critical data with zero-downtime blue/green deployments.
-We even have a generous free tier.
-[Find out how](https://academy.subquery.network/run_publish/publish.html)
-- [Coming Soon] By publishing it to the decentralised [SubQuery Network](https://subquery.network/network), the most open, performant, reliable, and scalable data service for dApp developers.
-The SubQuery Network indexes and services data to the global community in an incentivised and verifiable way

-## What Next?

-Take a look at some of our advanced features to take your project to the next level!

-- [**Multi-chain indexing support**](https://academy.subquery.network/build/multi-chain.html) - SubQuery allows you to index data from across different layer-1 networks into the same database, this allows you to query a single endpoint to get data for all supported networks.
-- [**Dynamic Data Sources**](https://academy.subquery.network/build/dynamicdatasources.html) - When you want to index factory contracts, for example on a DEX or generative NFT project.
-- [**Project Optimisation Advice**](https://academy.subquery.network/build/optimisation.html) - Some common tips on how to tweak your project to maximise performance.
-- [**GraphQL Subscriptions**](https://academy.subquery.network/run_publish/subscription.html) - Build more reactive front end applications that subscribe to changes in your SubQuery project.

-## Need Help?

-The fastest way to get support is by [searching our documentation](https://academy.subquery.network), or by [joining our discord](https://discord.com/invite/subquery) and messaging us in the `#technical-support` channel.